MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-billing-faq.md

 ### Q: Can I use an Enterprise Agreement to buy Visual Studio cloud subscriptions?

-A: Yes you can.
+A: Yes, you can.
 You'll need to be an owner or contributor for an Azure subscription that was created for your EA.
 Please make sure that you make your purchases for Visual Studio cloud subscriptions directly in the Visual Studio Marketplace.
 You cannot purchase Visual Studio cloud subscriptions using a
 Purchase Order.